 In the distance I could see a short stumpy figure climbing the ladder to where the cranes and catwalks are.

 I wondered why Jim, the crane operator, would be climbing into the crane so early, and thought it peculiar that he was doing it in the dark.
 As I looked more closely, I realized that it wasn’t Jim at all; it was the biggest raccoon I had ever seen.
 (Yes, I mistook a huge raccoon for Jim, if you had ever met Jim, you would understand.)
 The raccoon then disappeared into the darkness of the rafters and catwalks.

 “I’ve seen that raccoon,” Ken, one of the private inspectors, told me.
 “It comes up from the Ohio River at daybreak and just disappears into the building somewhere.”

 Suddenly Rick the foreman, who was sitting at his desk, jumped up, twirled around, and yelled at us, “they ain’t clean.”

 “People think that raccoons are clean, but they ain’t clean.
 People think that raccoons are clean because they wash their food.
 They wash their food because they ain’t got no saliva; they don’t wash their food because they’re clean.”
 He stood glaring at us in silence for a moment before punctuating his tirade: “They ain’t clean!”

 “And they ain’t smart.
 People think they’re smart because they’ve got little people hands, but they ain’t smart.
 They ain’t clean and they ain’t smart.”
 He then stormed from the office as if he had been horribly offended.

 Ken and I stood in a state of bewildered silence.
-Although neither of us said anything, we knew what other was thinking: what the hell was that?
+Although neither of us said anything, we knew what each other was thinking: what the hell?

 After a few moments, Ken broke the silence,”Wow, Rick really !#@$%# hates raccoons.”